jerseroman/apocalypse-clock/README.md

 Version 1.7.1 is a metadata-cleanup export and does not perform a scientific recalibration.

+**Important note:** The JSON dataset was created entirely with AI assistance and checked repeatedly with different AI tools.
+These AI-assisted checks should not be understood as scientific peer review.
+Independent source verification, methodological audit, and domain-expert assessment are required before any serious use!

 ## Model Scope

 Apocalypse Clock is a scenario-based analytical model for exploring systemic stress, uncertainty, dependencies, and scenario sensitivity across interacting global threats.